aleert/where-to-go/README.rst

 where-to-go
 =============================

+This is a learning project build for dvmn.
+The goal of the project is to build a backend for website, that lets you tag different places on a map.

 This project is build with `test-django-template`_ - template  used for experiments with project setup to get a better grasp on django projects structure and development processes.